coolsamson7/aspyx/packages/aspyx_service/README.md

 Several channels are implemented:

 - `dispatch-json`
-   channel that dispatches generic `Request` objects via a `invoke` POST-call
+   channel that posts generic `Request` objects via a `invoke` POST-call
 - `dispatch-msgpack`
-   channel that dispatches generic `Request` objects via a `invoke` POST-call after packing the json with msgpack
+   channel that posts generic `Request` objects via a `invoke` POST-call after packing the json with msgpack
 - `rest`
   channel that executes regular rest-calls as defined by a couple of decorators.

+The `dispatch`channels have the big advantage, that you don`t have to deal with additional http decorators!

 All channels react on changed URLs as provided by the component registry.